See also the

 The only attribute required to create an address is the

 customer_id.
 Addresses stored in the Vault need to be associated to a customer.
 You cannot specify Address ID.
 It is always generated by the gateway as two alphanumeric characters.
 Address IDs are unique to the customer, so multiple customers can have the same address ID.

 result = Braintree::Address.create( :customer_id => '131866', :first_name => 'Jenna', :last_name => 'Smith', :company => 'Braintree', :street_address => '1 E Main St', :extended_address => 'Suite 403', :locality => 'Chicago', :region => 'Illinois', :postal_code => '60622', :country_code_alpha2 => 'US' )

 If the customer cannot be found, it will raise a

 The country name specified in an address.
 Braintree only accepts specific country names.

 The postal code.
-Postal code must be a string of 5 or 9 alphanumeric digits, optionally separated by a dash or a space.
+Postal code must be a string of 5-9 alphanumeric characters, optionally separated by a dash or a space.
 Spaces, hyphens, and all other special characters are ignored.

 The state or province.
-For PayPal addresses, the region must be a 2-letter abbreviation; for all other payment methods, it must be less than or equal to 255 characters.
+For PayPal addresses, the region must meet PayPal's state restrictions; for all other payment methods, it must be less than or equal to 255 characters.